How to Build a Backyard DIY Ring Toss Game

 - Make a cross by placing the top board over the bottom board, lining the screw point with the pilot hole.

-- Tighten the screw securing the two boards and center dowel together.
+- Drive the screw securing the two boards and center dowel together.

 - Spray two or three coats of sealer on your project allowing plenty of drying time between coats.